What is a Prepayment Penalty?

 There are two broad categories of prepayment penalties:

-- Hard Penalties: This type is imposed on a borrower if the prepayment is funded through selling a home or using the refinancing route.
+- Hard Penalties: This type is imposed on a borrower if the prepayment is funded through selling a home or refinancing.

 - Soft Penalties: This type is levied on a borrower if the prepayment is done using refinancing.
 It means that if the borrower prepays the mortgage after selling their home, it won’t result in a penalty.